adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 The API for the specific camera hasn’t been selected, allowing teams to specify what behavior they might need from the hardware, helping the team choose appropriate hardware.

+##  Assumptions
+- Internet Access Uncertainty: Internet access cannot be guaranteed in the locations where the cameras will operate.
+This implies that the data (e.g. videos and models) can only be accessed while in proximity of the camera.
+- Financial Constraints: There are budgetary constraints on the project.
+Financial limitations necessitate cost-effective solutions and careful allocation of resources to ensure the project's sustainability and success.
+- Limited User Base: The user base comprises only a few hundred users.
+Assuming each user will only hava a small number of cameras.
+Given this relatively small user community, deploying and maintaining a hosted solution could prove burdensome and financially inefficient.
+It is more practical to assume that mobile devices possessed by the users have sufficient processing power and internet connectivity to handle essential tasks like data uploading and remote camera control.
+- Biologist, Enthusiast, and support volunteers technical expertise: Most of the support is done by volunteers so the level of expertise varies.
+It will be best if any solution is easy to operate by anyone
+- Camera: The project takes advantage of the existing Wildlife.ai project, Wildlife Watcher, and assumes that its camera will be utilized.
+Furthermore, it establishes minimum hardware and software specifications for this camera.
+  - Wildlife Camera
+    - Hardware
+      - Physical devices
+      - Ultra-low-power microcontrollers (up to 512KB Flash)
+      - Watertight 3D Printed Enclosure
+     - Interchangeable modules including
+        - optical sensors
+        - IR lights
+        - transceiver modules
+        - batteries
+    - Software
+      - Triggered based on the movement of target animals
+      - Sends small alert message to the users via LoraWan, 3G or satellite
+      - Captures video footage
+      - Processes video
+      - Identifies  species
+      - Provides an API or interface to control camera and settings and download models
+      - Identifies species using models
+      - Provides  (e.g. date, time, GPS location)
+      - Records videos and images metadatametadata (e.g. date, time, GPS location, weather)

 ## Architecture Characteristics
 Using https://www.developertoarchitect.com/downloads/architecture-characteristics-worksheet.pdf